markmoxon/elite-source-code-bbc-micro-cassette/README.md

 \	    12 14 16=0 ?]
 ```

-This refers to the same code as above, and is one of the more verbose explanations in the commentary. it's definitely a step up from `DO nodeX-Ycoords` and `TrnspMat`, but what are `XX16` and `INWK`?
+This refers to the same code as above, and is one of the more verbose explanations in the commentary.
+It's definitely a step up from `DO nodeX-Ycoords` and `TrnspMat`, but what are `XX16` and `INWK`?
 And `ROTMAT` - that's a rotation matrix, right?
 OK, so there _are_ matrices in there somewhere, which is no surprise given the 3D nature of the game.
 But it's still really hard to work out what's going on, and the code that this comment explains doesn't really make things any clearer than before:

 ```
 	.LL42	\ ->  &4B04 \ DO nodeX-Ycoords their comment  \  TrnspMat